alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 - Generate a new account-level SAS token with read-only access to the DSG artifacts storage account in the Safe Haven Management Test subscription by running the following commands from the `data-safe-haven/new_dsg_environment/dsg_deploy_scripts/` directory.
   - `Import-Module ./GenerateSasToken.psm1 -Force` (the `-Force` flag ensure that the module is reloaded)
-  - `New-AccountSasToken "<SH-Management-Subscription-Name>" "RG_DSG_ARTIFACTS" "dsgxartifacts"  Blob,File Service,Container,Object "rl"  (Get-AzContext).Subscription.Name`
+  - `New-AccountSasToken "<SH-Management-Subscription-Name>" "RG_DSG_ARTIFACTS" "<shm-artifact-storage-account>"  Blob,File Service,Container,Object "rl"  (Get-AzContext).Subscription.Name` where `<shm-artifact-storage-account>` is `dsgxartifacts` for test and `dsgartifactsprod` for production.

 - Connect to the "Remote Desktop Session Server 2" (RDSSH2) via Remote Desktop

-- Download OpenOffice using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/Apache_OpenOffice.exe<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)
+- Download OpenOffice using an SAS-authenticated URL of the form `https://<shm-artifact-storage-account>.file.core.windows.net/configpackages/Packages/Apache_OpenOffice.exe<sas-token>` where `<shm-artifact-storage-account>` is `dsgxartifacts` for test and `dsgartifactsprod` for production.
+Append the SAS token generated earlier (starts `?sv=`, with no surrounding quotes)

-- Download TexLive using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/TexLive-Setup.exe<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)
+- Download TexLive using an SAS-authenticated URL of the form `https://<shm-artifact-storage-account>.file.core.windows.net/configpackages/Packages/TexLive-Setup.exe<sas-token>` where `<shm-artifact-storage-account>` is `dsgxartifacts` for test and `dsgartifactsprod` for production.
+Append the SAS token generated earlier (starts `?sv=`, with no surrounding quotes)

-- Download WinEdt using an SAS-authenticated URL of the form `https://dsgxartifacts.file.core.windows.net/configpackages/Packages/WinEdt-Setup.exe<sas-token>` (append the SAS token generated above -- starts "?sv=", with no surrounding quotes)
+- Download WinEdt using an SAS-authenticated URL of the form `https://<shm-artifact-storage-account>.file.core.windows.net/configpackages/Packages/WinEdt-Setup.exe<sas-token>` where `<shm-artifact-storage-account>` is `dsgxartifacts` for test and `dsgartifactsprod` for production.
+Append the SAS token generated earlier (starts `?sv=`, with no surrounding quotes)

 - Install the downloaded packages